MitchDuke/Code-Institute-Milestone1-Guide--to-Wintersport-Holidays/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Microsoft Edge and Firefox browsers.
+-   The Website was tested on Google Chrome, Microsoft Edge, Firefox browsers and their mobile equivalents.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S20A.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.